 So, I researched and found that they make swim caps out of Lycra and decided that it might just be the thing, a snorkeling swim cap.
 I knew that I would run the risk of looking dorky, but I was willing to try it anyway.

 Primarily, it keeps those short little fly-away hairs from getting in my face while snorkeling and from compromising my mask seal.
 My snorkeling swim cap also contains my long hairs so that they do not get tangled in my snorkel clip or mask strap, yipee!
 Another benefit is that it keeps my mask strap from sliding down, hurting the tops of my ears and making my mask leak.
-And lastly, the snorkeling swim cap protects my scalp and the tops of my ears from the sun.

 When I wear it, I put my hair up in a bun high on the back of my head.
 Then I put on the snorkeling swim cap, making sure I do not have the cap too low on my forehead, and then my mask.
-My mask strap has a spilt in it, so I put a strap on the top of my bun and one underneath.
+My mask strap has a split in it, so I put one strap on the top of my bun and one underneath.
 This keeps the strap from sliding down my head.

 If you have any hair issues while snorkeling, I highly recommend trying a swim cap for snorkeling, it really works for me!